 QUESTION: I would like to talk about your country, about Russia.
 How would you describe the political regime that is now in Russia?
 Some say that it is a democracy, some say that it is a huge territory, so you need a hard hand.
 How does Vladimir Putin define what is called the Putin regime?

-V.PUTIN: We have no regime related to a specific person, including the current President.
-We have absolutely standard democratic state institutions, which, of course, have some kind of their own specifics.
-What is this specific?
-It lies in the fact that the overwhelming majority of our citizens are inclined to lean on their historical traditions, on their history and, if I may say so, to traditional values.
+V.PUTIN: We have no regime associated with a specific person, including the incumbent President.
+We have completely standard democratic state institutions, which, of course, have some kind of their own specifics.
+What is this specificity?
+It lies in the fact that the vast majority of our citizens tend to rely on their historical traditions, on their history and, so to speak, on traditional values.

 In my opinion, this is a certain foundation, an element of the sustainability of Russian statehood.
 But this is nothing special, this is nothing that is personified with the person of the President.
 And, above all, we must not forget that quite recently democratic standard institutions began to be introduced in our country.
 This process is in a state of constant development.

 QUESTION: Is it possible to be an oppositionist in Russia and not risk his connections, his reputation, to avoid punishment by the Russian justice?